VILLASframework/documentation/docs/node/nodes/websocket.md

 The `websocket` node type send and receives simulation data via binary WebSocket messages.

-[The message format](@ref node-type-socket-format) is the same as used by the @ref node-type-socket node-type.

 # Prerequisites {#node-type-websocket-prereq}

 This node-type requires [libwebsockets](http://libwebsockets.org) (>= 2.3.0).